 For Confluence Server/DC, there are a number of custom scripts that must be run manually by admins.
 Learn more about this in this section of the Atlassian documentation.
 Even with this method, many users may reach their limits and have to spend too many resources.

-“Right to be forgotten” solutions with “GDPR (DSGVO) and Security for Jira and Confluence”
+“Right to be forgotten” solutions with “Data Protection and Security Toolkit for Jira and Confluence”

-The “Data Cleaner” module — How to find personal data with “GDPR (DSGVO) and Security for Jira”
+The “Data Cleaner” module — How to find personal data with “Data Protection and Security Toolkit for Jira and Confluence”

 With the Data Cleaner module, personal data can be found in just a few minutes.
 For this purpose, a JQL query, which allows you to pick out your desired data in no time, is used.
 This can then be further filtered by fields and types.
 The output can be listed according to various criteria.
 Here, all desired data is found within Jira, which you can then quickly and easily anonymize or delete.